 When we began to change our diet a few years ago, most commercial ketchup brands had corn syrup in it.
 Some still do, but even so, if you’re avoiding processed sugars, making your own ketchup ensures that you won’t be eating anything but wholesome sweeteners and ingredients.
 And why not make a good thing more wholesome?

 I originally posted this recipe a few years ago, when it was really hard to find ketchup that didn’t have corn syrup or cane sugar in it.
 I’m finding it’s still not that easy to buy ketchup made without cane sugar.

-This is one of my favorite brands of ketchup that is made without cane sugar, although they no longer make the fruit-sweetened version of their ketchup which is what I coveted most.
+This is one of my favorite brands of ketchup that is made without cane sugar (the brand changed it’s ingredients), although they no longer make the fruit-sweetened version of their ketchup which is what I coveted most.
 I guess I could buy the unsweetened and then add sweetener if necessary.

 Here’s my original recipe posted way back in 2009:

 - 1/4 teaspoon of apple cider vinegar

 - 1 teaspoon honey (optional since the paste is quite sweet on its own)

 - Place all the ingredients in a saucepan and and simmer for 10 minutes or so.

 - Stir occasionally to blend, and add some water if it is too thick.